web-ext-experiments/about/source/why.rst

 Overview
 --------

-An experiment is:
+Terminology:

-* An extension that contains the experiment code and exposes a WebExtensions API.
+:experiment: An experiment is an extension that contains the experiment code and exposes a WebExtensions API.
-* One more WebExtensions that use the experiment extension as a dependency.
+:extension: Is a WebExtension that uses the experiment extension as a dependency.

+It should be noted both the `experiment` and the `extension` are both extensions.
+One is a legacy style bootstrapped `extension` and the other is WebExtension.
+We'll try and use the term `experiment` to distinguish between the two.

 Extensions allows you to: